-This month I reached a big milestone in blogging – I officially made more money on the blog than I spent running it – and this is not including gigs I’ve gotten because of the blog.
+This month I reached a big milestone in blogging – I officially made more money on the blog than I spent running it – and this is not including writing gigs I’ve gotten because of the blog.

 So, this seems like a good time to pause, reflect, and really think about what I’ve learned over the last 9 months of blogging and writing well over 100 blog posts for this blog.